Liiesl/ManhwaOCR/README.md

 ### 3. Missing Dependencies

 If you encounter any "ModuleNotFoundError" during runtime, it means a required library is missing.
 Use the error message to identify the missing module and install it using `pip`.

 ---

-## Usage Instructions

-1. **Open Folder**: Click the "Open Folder" button to select a directory containing images.
-2. **Process OCR**: Click the "Process OCR" button to start OCR processing on the selected images.
-3. **Import Translation**: Import translations from an MD file using the "Import Translation" button.
-4. **Export OCR**: Export OCR results to a Markdown file using the "Export OCR" button.
-5. **Apply Translation**: Apply translations to the images using the "Apply Translation" button.

----